 Home to Chapel Off Chapel, Princes Gardens is a popular park for recreation, relaxation and entertainment.
-The gardens feature a skate park, tennis courts, playground, shaded areas and ample lawns.
+The gardens feature a skate park, tennis courts, outdoor basketball full court, playground, shaded areas and ample lawns.

 Princes Gardens are located next to the Prahran Aquatic Centre and Princes Close Childcare Centre.